-We've made finding a bank simple
+We've made finding a lender simple

 01 | Submit a RFP in as little as 10 minutes |